Published on

 Bimeco validator

-Our IFC+SG Validator helps consultants catch submission errors early by validating IFC models against the parameters expected by Singapore’s regulatory agencies.
-It runs entirely in the browser, requires no installation, and is already in use across real project teams.
+Our IFC+SG Validator helps consultants, contractors, and architects catch submission errors early by validating IFC models against parameters required by Singapore’s regulatory agencies.
+It runs entirely in the browser, requires no installation, and is optimized for speed — even on large infrastructure models.

 Join the Journey

 We’re rolling out features progressively based on real-world usage and feedback.
-If you’re a contractor, QP, or agency interested in smarter, cloud-first BIM workflows — we’d love to hear from you.
+If you’re a contractor, engineering consultant, or architect looking to validate your BIM models for CORENET X compliance — we’d love to hear from you.